NathanKhadaroo/Data_dive/README.md

  - You can download the database as a .bacpac file [here](https://odmblob.blob.core.windows.net/dbdumps/odm-2021-2-18-19-0.bacpac).

- - loop_info.csv contains information on the location and ID of each loop.
+ - `loop_info.csv` contains information on the location and ID of each loop.

  - `Creating Shapefiles.R` contains code for creating shapefiles from the loop info.

- - scoot_linestring contains shapefiles for all the SCOOT loops in Greater Manchester, represented as linestrings.
+ - `scoot_linestring` contains shapefiles for all the SCOOT loops in Greater Manchester, represented as linestrings.

 **Data collected:**

-Scoot name
+Scoot name,
-Description
+Description,
-Time
+Time,
-Congestion percentage
+Congestion percentage,
-Current flow
+Current flow,
-Average speed
+Average speed,
-Link travel time
+Link travel time,
-Start latitude
+Start latitude,
-Start longitude
+Start longitude,
-End latitude
+End latitude,
 End longitude

 ## Air quality data:

-- air_quality.csv contains cleaned data on air quality, you can find the raw data [here](https://github.com/OpenDataManchester/data/tree/master/themes/Our%20Streets%20Chorlton/Air%20Quality) and more information on the units [here](https://www.earthsense.co.uk/zephyr).
+- `air_quality.csv` contains cleaned data on air quality, you can find the raw data [here](https://github.com/OpenDataManchester/data/tree/master/themes/Our%20Streets%20Chorlton/Air%20Quality) and more information on the units [here](https://www.earthsense.co.uk/zephyr).

-- Cleaning_AQ.Rmd contains the scripts for cleaning the raw data.
+- `Cleaning_AQ.Rmd` contains the scripts for cleaning the raw data.

 Open Data Manchester have installed two Earthsense Zephyr solar-powered air quality sensors to measure air quality at selected locations in Chorlton and Chorlton Park during 2021 as part of the Our Streets Chorlton project.